PHYSICAL EDUCATION

 Students will continue with the activities in their pathways.

-• Performance Pathway: Cricket
+- Performance Pathway: Athletics

-• Aesthetic Pathway: Rounders
+- Aesthetic Pathway: Rounders

-• Fitness Pathway: Athletics
+- Fitness Pathway: Athletics

-KS4 Qualification Information
+KS4 Qualification Information |

-Course Title: Level 1/2 Cambridge National Award in Sport Science (120 GLH)
+| Course Title – Level 1/2 Cambridge National Award in Sport Science

-Learners will understand key aspects of the structure and function of the musculoskeletal and cardiorespiratory systems and investigate some of the changes which occur to them in response to short and long-term physical
+Unit R182 – The Body’s Response to Physical Activity and how Technology informs this Assessment type: Coursework Learners will understand the key aspects of the structure and function of the musculoskeletal and cardiorespiratory systems and investigate some of the changes that occur to them in response to short and long-term physical activity. |

 For more information please contact the head of department: Stuart Higgins.
-Email:[email protected]